-Mobile number fraud occurs when someone steals your personal information to transfer your mobile number to them without your consent.
+Mobile number fraud, or illegal mobile phone porting, occurs when someone steals your personal information to transfer your mobile number to them without your consent.

 How can a Mobile Number be Transferred and Stolen Without my Consent?